tanmatt/QuoteOfTheDay/README.md

 - Thu Jul 25 07:00:07 2024 | Without knowing what I am and why I am here, life is impossible. - Leo Tolstoy
 - Fri Jul 26 07:00:06 2024 | Whenever the people are well-informed, they can be trusted with their own government. - Thomas Jefferson
 - Sat Jul 27 07:00:04 2024 | I suppose leadership at one time meant muscles but today it means getting along with people. - Mahatma Gandhi
+- Sun Jul 28 07:00:07 2024 | Leadership is a privilege to better the lives of others.
+It is not an opportunity to satisfy personal greed. - Mwai Kibaki